gprMax/gprMax/docs/source/input.rst

 .. note::

-    * When the optional parameters ``str1`` and ``str2`` are not given all the electric and magnetic field components and currents will be output with the receiver point.
+    * When the optional parameters ``str1`` and ``str2`` are not given all the electric and magnetic field components will be output with the receiver point.

 #rx_array:
 ----------